Andy146/football-exam/README.md

 ```
 - Run the server.py file at the root of the project
 - Open the website that will be on http://localhost:5000
+- (Hope that there are no more steps to start on windows, I haven't tested it in windows)